Harmxn02/Art-Style-Transfer-Model/README.md

 ## Foreword

 I totally forgot Tensorflow does not support GPU training on Windows by default.
 So the first three training sessions I was only using my CPU.
 For the 4000 and after iterations training sessions, I set up a WSL that **DID** have GPU training.
 And the training was of course way faster.
-I am stupid
+I am stupid, and mistakes were made

 ## Starting images